Cynthia de Fazio – 00:22

 Cynthia de Fazio – 23:10

-Sure, because they said heirs.
-Could that be more of the legacy planning piece?
+Sure.
+Because they said heirs could that be more of the legacy planning piece?
+It might

 Brian Quaranta – 23:14

-It might be.
-It might be.
-I mean, you know, I mean, you could potentially if they’re saying errors, it could be meaning maybe after they die, that they want to leave a sum of money to maybe send some kids to school.
+be?
+It might be I mean, you know, I mean, you could potentially have if they’re saying errors, it could be meaning maybe after they die, that they want to leave a sum of money to maybe send some kids to school.
 I mean, if that’s the case, you could do it through some form of life insurance or something along those lines.
 But if they’re referring to putting money into a 529, or something along those lines, it’s really out of my wheelhouse.

 Cynthia de Fazio – 23:37

 Okay, yeah.
 All right.
 Excellent.
 Thank you, Brian.
-This is our next question.
-It says, How do you guard against choose huge losses like 2008?
-And when recession’s hit, I’m very concerned about taking another major nosedive?
+Yeah, this is our next question.
+It says, How do you guard against huge, huge losses like 2008?
+And when recessions hit, I’m very concerned about taking another major nosedive?

 Brian Quaranta – 23:49

 Yeah, this one I hear a lot.
 Because the people we’re working with can afford another 2007 2008.
 They don’t have time to recover.
 And this is the one thing I try to teach so much is that, you know, people are so used to these cookie cutter phrases when the market goes down, like don’t worry about it, hang in there, you’re in it for the long haul.
 You know, I can remember working at a brokerage firm, you know, this is 20 plus years ago.
-And I remember that we were taught when my wife like one of my first days on the job, they would teach you these phrases, and one of the phrases they would teach you is don’t worry about it hang in there.
+And I remember that we were taught when I might have like one of my first days on the job, they would teach you these phrases, and one of the phrases they would teach you is don’t worry about it hang in there.
 You’re in it for the long haul.
 And I remember taking a phone call from a gentleman who had lost a lot of money now I was just a junior advisor at this firm, which is kind of really a nice way of saying Hey, kid, can you go get me a cup of coffee?
-Hey, kid, can you make these copies for me, right?
+Hey, kid, can you make these copies for me?
+Right?
 But it gave me a great insight of what I didn’t want to do.
-And I sat in meeting after meeting at this at this brokerage firm and I listened to these financial advisors, I really call them financial salespeople because there was really no advising going on other than just trying To sell financial products, but they would tell people, you know, to diversify their portfolios, that they would make changes that they see necessary.
-But when 2000 2001 rolled around, right when people started losing money, I started fielding a bunch of calls.
-Now, I don’t know what to say to people when they were losing money, right?
+And I sat in meeting after meeting at this at this brokerage firm and I listened to these financial advisors, I really call them financial salespeople because there was really no advising going on other than just Trying to sell financial products.
+But they would tell people, you know, to diversify their portfolios, that they would make changes that they see necessary.
+But when when 2000 2001 rolled around, right when people started losing money, I started fielding a bunch of calls.
+Now, I don’t know what to say to people when they were losing money, right.
 And so we were taught to say, don’t worry about it, hang in there, you know, you’re in it for the long haul.
-And so like a good soldier and a good employee coming right out of college, just this, this is what I say.
-But there was a gentleman on the other line who changed my life because he called and he was upset that he lost money, and he wanted out of the market.
+And so like a good soldier, and a good employee come in right out of college says this.
+This is what I say.
+But there was a gentleman on the other line, who changed my life, because he called me was upset that he lost money, and he wanted out of the market.
 And what do I tell him?
 I tell him not to worry about it to hang in there.
 He’s in it for the long haul.
 And he said, Brian, I’m 75 years old, how much damn long haul Do you think I got left?
 And you want to know something?
-It changed my life?
-Because he was 100%.
+It changed my life because he was 100%.
 Right?
 It’s not a question of whether or not the market’s going to come back.
 We know it will.
-But is the market going to come back in a time period that you need it to come back in?
-Yeah, it might not think about the people in 2007 2008 that were retired, how many stories that we hear about of people that had to come out of retirement, because somebody convinced them that it was a good idea to continue to take risk with 100% of their money, folks, taking risk with 100% of your money that you’ve worked 35, 40 years for is not the way you want to go into retirement.
-There is nothing wrong with the stock market.
-But exposing yourself to 100% of the risk that could literally keep you from retiring or having to come out of retirement is not an approach you want to take in retirement.
+What is the market going to come back in a time period that you need it to come back in?
+Yeah, it might not think about the people in 2007 2008 that were retired, how many stories that we hear about of people that had to come out of retirement, because somebody convinced them that it was a good idea to continue to take risk with 100% of their money, folks, taking risk with 100% of your money that you’ve worked 3540 years for is not the way you want to go into retirement.
+There’s nothing wrong with the stock market.
+But exposing yourself to 100% of the risk that could literally keep you from retiring, or having to come out of retirement is not an approach you want to take in retirement.
 And this is why our right track system is so important because it’s going to help you understand how to fundamentally build out a system that helps you mitigate the risk of market volatility, which we’re all going to go through.
 We’re all going to go through market volatility.
 The question is when market volatility hits, are you going to have to delay retirement?
 Are you going to have to come out of retirement?
-And that’s certainly something that secure money advisors, we’d never want to see any of our clients ever have to go through.
-We want to know when we get you retired, you’re staying retired, even if there’s another 2007 2008.
-And yes, there are ways in today’s world to protect your downside and not expose yourself to 100% of the risk.
-Remember this, that the losses will hurt you more than the gains will help you.
-So call us today schedule your right track retirement meeting.
+And that’s certainly something that it’s secure money advisors, we’ve never want to see any of our clients ever have to go through.
+We want to know when we get to retired, you’re staying retired, even if there’s another 2007 2008.
+And yes, there are ways in today’s world to protect your downside and not expose yourself to 100% of the risk remember this.
+The the losses will hurt you more than the gains will help you.
+So cause today schedule your right track retirement meeting.
 It’s complimentary no cost, no obligation.
 We’ll help you build out a good system for retirement.
 Call us today.
-1-888-382-1298
+188838 To 1298

 Cynthia de Fazio – 27:43